 - In a "Jekyll playing Hyde" example, in The Avengers, Bruce Banner briefly pretends to be on the edge of Unstoppable Rage to mess with Black Widow.

 - In Artemis Fowl: The Atlantis Complex, it seems Orion was for a moment pretending to be Artemis to fake out his enemies.

 - 'Sméagol' and 'Gollum' in The Lord of the Rings (lit and film version).
 For a while 'good Sméagol' manages to 'banish' 'evil Gollum'.
 After Gollum's 'return', he is the puppet master.
 He drives Sméagol on to continue acting as a good and loyal servant, putting up a front of being good Sméagol, but all the while actively planning... well, you know.

 - On Buffy the Vampire Slayer Angel pretended to be Angelus in order to get Faith to reveal the Mayor's plans.

-Ax-Crazy Magic Crazy to get Andrew into Buffy's custody when she spots him back in town.
+- Inverted with Willow pretending to still be Magic-Crazy to get Andrew into Buffy's custody when she spots him back in town.

 - In My Own Worst Enemy Edward sometimes has to pretend to be Henry in order to keep up The Masquerade.
 Then something happens and Henry comes out at weird times, and learns about his own double life.
 The agency has to keep all this secret from Da Chief, so now Henry has to pretend to be Edward.